 - Higher-quality work.
-High-performing organizations spend 21 percent less time on unplanned work and rework, as well as 44 percent more time on new work.
+High-performing organizations spend 21% less time on unplanned work and rework, as well as 44% more time on new work.

 - Greater productivity.
-Eighty-one percent of companies say that becoming agile has raised their team morale and quickened their delivery speed and time to market.
+81% of companies say that becoming agile has raised their team morale and quickened their delivery speed and time to market.

 - Improved IT processes.
 Becoming agile tends to reduce your downtime and decrease your failure rates.
 Forty-nine percent of organizations using agile and DevOps found that they had less application downtime and lower associated costs.

 - Better organizational health.
-Consulting firm McKinsey & Company found in a survey that all of the companies described as “agile” (only 12 percent of the businesses surveyed) had better organizational health scores than the 80 percent of companies described as slow or average.
+Consulting firm McKinsey & Company found in a survey that all of the companies described as “agile” (only 12% of the businesses surveyed) had better organizational health scores than the 80% of companies described as slow or average.

 The four benefits above only scratch the surface of going agile.
 Other benefits of business agility include the ability to manage changing priorities, improved visibility and predictability for company projects, alignment of business and IT objectives, and reduction of costs and risks.

 Even for those companies that have already gone agile, there still remains a great deal of room for improvement.
-Only 12 percent of companies using agile report that they have a high level of competency with agile practices across the organization.
+Only 12% of companies using agile report that they have a high level of competency with agile practices across the organization.

 With that in mind, how do you measure progress on your journey to IT agility?

 - Service Delivery speed.
-This goes beyond simply meeting or beating SLA for existing services or how fast you can roll out new services.
-Although 76 percent of companies agree that service delivery speed is very important, only 24 percent of them would rate their current capabilities in this area as “very good.”
+This goes beyond simply meeting or beating a Service Level Agreement (SLA) for existing services or how fast you can roll out new services.
+Although 76% of companies agree that service delivery speed is very important, only 24% of them would rate their current capabilities in this area as “very good.”

 - Resource efficiency.
 The effectiveness of IT projects can be measured by the ROI that you achieve.
 On average, organizations waste $97 million due to poor project performance for every $1 billion that they invest.

 - Change success rate.
 Being agile means that you roll out changes to applications and infrastructure frequently and reliably.
-Poor IT performers can have a change failure rate of between 31 and 45 percent, with the end result being long lead times for even small changes.
+Poor IT performers can have a change failure rate of between 31% and 45%, with the end result being long lead times for even small changes.

 Analytics blind spots.
 Many businesses lack visibility into what’s going on within their IT environments, making it impossible to be proactive.
 For example, a full third of companies have to learn about service interruptions from their customers.